puppetlabs-toy-chest/puppetlabs-netscaler/README.md

 Uniquely identifies the traffic domain in which you want to configure the entity.
 If you do not specify an ID, the entity becomes part of the default traffic domain, which has an ID of 0.
 Accepts an integer from 0 to 4094.

+##Limitations

+The netscaler module works with NetScaler 10.5 and later.